 Everyone with an IQ score higher than 110 is lucky enough to have an above average intelligence.
 But there are select individuals with the fortune of much higher IQ scores.
 Only a minority of people are able to score higher than 110 on an IQ test, which makes it easy to identify the true geniuses in our society (according to this test).

-Some of these exceedingly smart people are better known to the general public than others, I’m sure you’ve heard of Albert Einstein but have you heard of Christopher Hirata?
-These lesser known individuals deserve recognition and that’s what we hope to do here.
+Some of these exceedingly smart people are better known to the general public than others, I’m sure you’ve heard of Albert Einstein and his incredibly high IQ but have you heard of Christopher Hirata?
+These lesser-known individuals deserve recognition and that’s what we hope to do here.

 Who Are The People Holding The World Record For High IQ?

-The person with the highest IQ ever recorded is William James Sidis with a score between 250 and 300.
+The person with the highest IQ ever recorded is Ainan Celeste Cawley with an IQ score of 263.
 The list continues as follows with the highest possible IQ:

 - Terence Tao (IQ score between 225 and 230)